YifanShenSZ/C6H7N-aniline/diabatz/data/artifact/README.md

 Energy only

 Same fake geometries as `asymptote/`, with B2 energy from Cs-planar MRCI at fast-6.xyz; other states are the same C1 MRCI energies as fast-6.xyz

-## asymptote-Hessian
-Energy only

-Finite difference for A' internal coordinates by Cs-planar MRCI

-But B1 A1 A2 energies differ from C1 MRCI by ~0.0008 Hartree, so maybe need some smooth before using